molily/molily.de/_testing-angular/angular-testing-principles.md

 This is of immense importance for automated testing.
 In our test, we can decide how to deal with a dependency:

 - We can either provide an **original**, fully-functional implementation.
 In this case, we are writing an [integration test](../testing-principles/#integration-tests) that includes direct and indirect dependencies.
 - Or we provide a **fake** implementation that does not have side effects.
-In this case, we are writing a [unit test](../testing-principles/#unit-tests) that tries to test the application part in *n*.
+In this case, we are writing a [unit test](../testing-principles/#unit-tests) that tries to test the application part in *isolation*.

 A large portion of the time spent while writing tests is spent on decoupling an application part from its dependencies.
 This guide will teach you how to set up the test environment, isolate an application part and reconnect it with equivalent fake objects.